Shredd/StarterGameProject/README.md

 This project is a Starter Project for SFML in C++

-to use this project you need gcc and the SFML library
+to use this project you will need to have gcc and the SFML library installed

-once gcc and the SFML library you can run the compile file by doing the following commands:
+once gcc and the SFML library is installed you can run the compile file by doing the following commands:

 chmod +x Compile.sh